Matsyagandha Express

-Background
+History

-Matsyagandha literally means "Smell of Fish" - the appellation was given since the train runs along the fishing coast of Western India adjoining the Arabian Sea–Konkan Railway route.
-The name is based on a name of character from the epic Mahabharata.
-It is a story of Satyavati who smell like a fish (Matsyagandha).
+The Matsyagandha Express was named by Mr. Ramchandra Sawalekar, a gazetted officer in the Indian Navy.
+Matsyagandha literally means "Fragnance of Fish" - the appellation was given since the train runs along the fishing coast of Western India adjoining the Arabian Sea–Konkan Railway route.
+The name is based on a character from the epic Mahabharata, Satyavati who was dubbed the moniker of Matsyagandha due to the fragrance of fish that emanated from her.
 Matsyagandha is also a famous Marathi musical play written by Vasant Kanetkar.
 The train has become important link and emotional chord for natives of Dakshina Kannada, Udupi and Uttara Kannada districts living in Mumbai and surrounding cities.